BenjaminPoilve/Liplo/Readme.md

 ![](Media/head.png)

-All the part can bu cut from the same plexiglass stock.
+All the part can be cut from the same plexiglass stock.

 See [here](Hardware/Plans/LaserCutParts)